michaelandrefraniatte/michaelandrefraniatte/README.md

 <details>
 <summary>Copyrights</summary>
-All rights reserved, no permissions granted, no free charges, no business, no redistributions, no derivatives, no modifications, no reproduces, no reuses, no public uses, no military uses, no lethal uses, no research uses, even published publicly.
+All rights reserved, no permissions granted, no free charges, no redistributions, no derivatives, no modifications, no reproduces, no reuses, no public uses, no business uses, no military uses, no lethal uses, no research uses, even published publicly.
 </details>

 <details>